Is Routes Car Rental Legit

 Drawbacks and Common Mistakes to Avoid

 Routes isn’t perfect.
-Here are some pitfalls and how to dodge them:
+Here are the most common pitfalls and how to avoid them:

-• Hidden Fees: Watch out for toll fees or cleaning charges.
-Always ask for a full cost breakdown.
+• Hidden Fees: Watch out for toll fees and cleaning charges not listed in the booking total.
+Always ask for a full itemized quote at the counter before signing.

 • Shuttle Delays: Airport shuttles can be slow.
-Plan extra time or call ahead to check shuttle status.
+Plan an extra 30–45 minutes, especially at Orlando MCO.

 Comparing Routes to Competitors

-Here’s how Routes stacks up against two big competitors:
+Here’s how Routes stacks up against two major competitors:

 My Personal Tips for Renting with Routes

-After renting cars for years, here’s my advice for Routes:
+After renting cars for years, here’s what actually works with Routes:

 • Double-Check Fees: Ask for a total price quote before signing.
-It saved me from a $150 deposit surprise once!
+Request the itemized breakdown in writing at the counter.

 Alternatives to Routes Car Rental